hakan42/marvin.robot/README.md

 ## Initial learning
 * Put a text file called marvin-robot.txt in your home directory.
-* Put a text file called marvin-environment in your home directory.
 * There are example files in the descriptions folder

 * Marvin will read descriptions from the connected control server and add them to a vector store for use in prompts.